1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.3.md

  - Chitin
 #### Fats:
  - Lipids are glycerol combined with 1,2,3 fatty acids
+ - Structure has chain/ring of carbona nd hydrogen with a corboxyl group
 	  - Tryclycerieds are formed by the condestation of three fatty acids and one glycerol
 	  - Functions:
 		  - sturcture for cell membrane